zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/runner_technical_vision/_index.md

 to those environments to deliver the job payload and return results.

-There is no more “kubernetes” executor, just a Kubernetes plugin capable of customizing pods according to job requirements.
+There is no more “kubernetes” executor, just a Kubernetes plugin configured with GitLab runner, capable of customizing pods according to job requirements.
 There is no more “docker” executor, just a Docker step which wraps the job payload.
 There are no more built-in services, just service steps which the runner prepends to the job payload.

+Even pre-existing "scripts" are wrapped and delivered as step payloads so all CI configuration gain the benefits of a unified steps-based execution model.

 ## Management ##